argodev/studies/nt_survey/NT_Class_03_Manuscript.md

 ### Jesus has Authority

 But secondly, we see that Jesus has authority.
 The striking feature of the first half of the book is the extraordinary portrayal of Jesus’ authority in different realms.
 The demonstration of the Son of Man’s power and authority is compelling.
-We see that He has authority: Over people (1:14-20);over sickness and demons (1:29-34); over sins (2:1-12); over nature (4:35-41); over sickness and death (5:21-43); over those not even in Israel or in His presence (7:24-30); to open blind eyes twice (8:22-26)
+We see that He has authority: Over people (1:14-20); over sickness and demons (1:29-34); over sins (2:1-12); over nature (4:35-41); over sickness and death (5:21-43); over those not even in Israel or in His presence (7:24-30); to open blind eyes twice (8:22-26)

 The first half of Mark’s Gospel is leading us to ask, Who is this?
 So, in Mark 4:41, we see that the disciples were terrified and asked each other, "__Who__ is this?
 Even the wind and the waves obey him!"